 - Enable Username & Password login: Allow users to also log in with username/password.
-It’s recommended to disable once integration is all done.
-As Admin/Owner, it's recommended that you keep at least 1 account with password log in, in case there's issues, you can always log back in from app.optisigns.com to reconfigure.
+It’s recommended to disable it once the integration is all done.
+As Admin/Owner, it's recommended that you keep at least 1 account with a password login, in case there are issues, you can always log back in from app.optisigns.com to reconfigure.

-- Enable User Override: Every time a user logs in, if their group assignment have changed on SAML, OptiSigns will update, override new profile settings.
+- Enable User Override: Every time a user logs in, if their group assignment has changed on SAML, OptiSigns will update, and override new profile settings.